Izumiko/foo_subsonic/README.md

 * MS Visual Studio (at least version 2010, I use 2022 Community Edition, 2022 SDK is for VS2019)

 ## Build Setup
-1. Extract Foobar2000 SDK to SDK folder
+1. Extract Foobar2000 SDK to root folder
-2. Extract TinyXML source to SDK folder
+2. Extract TinyXML source to root folder
-3. Extract WTL's Include folder to SDK/wtl/ folder
+3. Extract WTL's Include folder to wtl folder
-4. Extract SQLite3 amalgamation source to SDK/sqlite3
+4. Extract SQLite3 amalgamation source to sqlite3
-5. Extract SQLiteCPP and copy the *.cpp files to SDK/sqlite3.
-Then copy the files from includes/SQLiteCPP/*.h to SDK/sqlite3/SQLiteCPP
+5. Extract SQLiteCPP and copy the *.cpp files to sqlite3.
+Then copy the files from includes/SQLiteCPP/*.h to sqlite3/SQLiteCPP
 6. Start Visual Studio and open the foo_subsonic.sln
 7. Right click the solution in VS and Retarget solution, set target of all projects to your current VS and SDK
 8. Add IncludePath `../../wtl/Include` to foobar2000_sdk_helpers; add IncludePath `../wtl/Include` to libPPUI